networkRob/rLab-power-util/readme.md

 This repo will have scripts to help safely power down ESXI vms, ESXI hosts, any fileservers and integrate with Kasa controlled powerstrips to shut power off.

 #### Purpose
-The purpose of this ti find a way to easily shutdown my lab environment completely when not in use and to power it back on when needed.
+The purpose of this to find a way to easily shutdown my lab environment completely when not in use and to power it back on when needed.

 #### Requirements
 This script requires the `PyVmomi` PIP package.

 #### Example
 For `poweroff_vms.py` it can shutdown a specified vm name, portion of vm name or all vms.
+It will check to see if the vm is capable of a guestShutdown.
+If not, it will power off the vm.

 ```
 $ ./poweroff_vms.py --help